cafeamericano/UNC-15Sequelize/README.md

-# **UNC Assignment #12 - Burger SQL**
+# **UNC Assignment #13 - Burger Sequelize**
 > Created by Matthew Farmer

 ## About
 'Burger SQL' is a simple application that allows the user to create, consume, and throw away virtual burgers.
-This app stores all created burgers and their properties in a MySQL database.
+This app stores all created burgers and their properties in a MySQL database via the Sequelize ORM.

 ## Walkthrough